lapps/org.lappsgrid.examples/README.md

 mvn clean package
 ```

 This will run all your Junit test code, if any, before compilation.
-Writing test for a Lapps service is covered in the next step.
+Writing tests for a Lapps service is covered in the next step.

-The maven-generated .war file will be located in `target` directory in project root.
+The maven-generated .war file will be located in the `target` directory in the project root.

 ## Deploying on tomcat server

-Simply put the artifact war file in `webapps` directory under a tomcat server set up for the service.
-Tomcat web-app manager will automatically recognize a new app on next re-start.
+Simply put the artifact war file in the `webapps` directory under a tomcat server set up for the service.
+The Tomcat web-app manager will automatically recognize a new app on next re-start.

 # Up Next